marcglasberg/fast_immutable_collections/README.md

 # 8. About the Benchmarks

-Having benchmarks for this project is essential to justifying its existence, after all, if it isn't faster or on par with competitors, there would be no point in creating/publishing this package.
+Having benchmarks for this project are necessary to justifying its existence.
-Luckily, that isn't the case.

-The [`benchmark` package][benchmark] demonstrates that this package's collections are close to even its mutable counterparts, both under development and production environments.
+The [`benchmark` package][benchmark] demonstrates that FIC immutable collections are similar to even its mutable counterparts in many operations.

 You can either run the benchmarks: